itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

-&emsp;&emsp;The `Simulation` manager is critical for setting up and running simulations in the current project.
-The `name` parameter allows users to assign a unique name to the simulation for identification purposes.
-The `type` parameter defines the type of the simulation.
-The `simulation_time` parameter specifies the duration of the simulation.
-The `mesh_settings` parameter enables users to configure various settings related to the simulation mesh.
-The `mesh_accuracy` parameter controls the precision of the mesh used in the simulation.
-The `cells_per_wavelength` parameter determines the wavelength precision used in the simulation.
-The `minimum_mesh_step_settings` parameter sets the minimum mesh step, allowing users to define the smallest allowable size for mesh elements.
-Users can tailor the simulation setup to meet their requirements by utilizing these input parameters, enabling accurate and efficient electromagnetic simulations of complex optical structures.
+&emsp;&emsp;The `Simulation` manager is critical for setting up and running simulations in the current project.<br/>&emsp;&emsp;The `name` parameter allows users to assign a unique name to the simulation for identification purposes.<br/>&emsp;&emsp;The `type` parameter defines the type of the simulation.<br/>&emsp;&emsp;The `simulation_time` parameter specifies the duration of the simulation.<br/>&emsp;&emsp;The `mesh_settings` parameter enables users to configure various settings related to the simulation mesh.
+The `mesh_accuracy` parameter controls the precision of the mesh used in the simulation.<br/>&emsp;&emsp;The `cells_per_wavelength` parameter determines the wavelength precision used in the simulation.<br/>&emsp;&emsp;The `minimum_mesh_step_settings` parameter sets the minimum mesh step, allowing users to define the smallest allowable size for mesh elements.<br/>&emsp;&emsp;Users can tailor the simulation setup to meet their requirements by utilizing these input parameters, enabling accurate and efficient electromagnetic simulations of complex optical structures.

 </div>